-Application Relay Type Option Bus Voltage 3 Pickup Setting Criteria Elements that connect a GSU transformer to the Transmission system that are used exclusively to export energy directly from a BES generating unit or generating plant connected to asynchronous generators only (including inverter-based installations) Phase distance relay (21) - directional toward the Transmission system- installed on the high-side of the GSU transformer If the relay is installed on the generator-side of the GSU transformer use Option 10 17 1.0 per unit of the line nominal voltage The impedance element shall be set less than the calculated impedance derived from 130% of the maximum aggregate nameplate MVA output at rated power factor (including the Mvar output of any static or dynamic reactive power devices) The same application continues on the next page with a different relay type
+Application Relay Type Option Bus Voltage 4 Pickup Setting Criteria Elements that connect the GSU transformer(s) to the Transmission system that are used exclusively to export energy directly from a BES generating unit or generating plant.
+Elements may also supply generating plant loads. - connected to asynchronous generators only (including inverter- based installations) Phase distance relay (21) - directional toward the Transmission system- installed on the high-side of the GSU transformer If the relay is installed on the generator-side of the GSU transformer use Option 10 17 1.0 per unit of the line nominal voltage The impedance element shall be set less than the calculated impedance derived from 130% of the maximum aggregate nameplate MVA output at rated power factor (including the Mvar output of any static or dynamic reactive power devices) The same application continues on the next page with a different relay type

-Application Relay Type Option Bus Voltage 3 Pickup Setting Criteria Elements that connect a GSU transformer to the Transmission system that are used exclusively to export energy directly from a BES generating unit or generating plant connected to asynchronous generators only (including inverter-based installations) Phase time overcurrent relay (51) or Phase overcurrent supervisory elements (50) associated with current-based, communication- assisted schemes where the scheme is capable of tripping for loss of communications- installed on the high-side of the GSU transformer If the relay is installed on the generator-side of the GSU transformer use Option 11 18 1.0 per unit of the line nominal voltage The overcurrent element shall be set greater than 130% of the calculated current derived from the maximum aggregate nameplate MVA output at rated power factor (including the Mvar output of any static or dynamic reactive power devices) The same application continues on the next page with a different relay type connect a GSU transformer to the Transmission system that are used exclusively to export energy directly from a BES generating unit or generating plant connected to asynchronous elements (67) associated with current-based, communication-assisted schemes where the scheme is capable of tripping for loss of communications - directional toward the Transmission 1.0 per unit of the line nominal voltage 1.0 per unit of the line nominal voltage Application Relay Type Option Bus Voltage 3 Pickup Setting Criteria that are used exclusively to export energy directly from a BES generating unit or generating plant connected to asynchronous generators only (including inverter- time overcurrent relay or Phase directional overcurrent supervisory elements (67) associated with current-based, communication-assisted schemes where the scheme is capable of tripping for loss of communications - directional toward the Transmission system- installed on the high-side of the GSU transformer If the relay is installed on the generator-side of the GSU transformer 19 • calculated current derived from the maximum aggregate nameplate MVA output at rated power factor (including the
+Table 1.
+Relay Loadal Application Relay Type Option Bus Voltage 4 Pickup Setting Criteria Elements that connect the GSU transformer(s) to the Transmission system that are used exclusively to export energy directly from a BES generating unit or generating plant.
+Elements may also supply generating plant loads. - connected to asynchronous generators only (including inverter- based installations) Phase overcurrent supervisory element (50) - associated with current-based, communication- assisted schemes where the scheme is capable of tripping for loss of communications installed on the high-side of the GSU transformer or Phase time overcurrent relay (51) - installed on the high-side of the GSU transformer If the relay is installed on the generator-side of the GSU transformer use Option 11 18 1.0 per unit of the line nominal voltage The overcurrent element shall be set greater than 130% of the calculated current derived from the maximum aggregate nameplate MVA output at rated power factor (including the Mvar output of any static or dynamic reactive power devices) The same application continues on the next page with a different relay type

+Elements that connect the GSU transformer(s) to the Transmission system that are used exclusively to export that are used exclusively to export that are used exclusively to export that are used exclusively to export the Transmission a BES generating plant.
+Elements may also generating plant.
+Elements may also GSU transformer Telay (G7) - installed on the high-side of the GSU transformer Telay (G7) - installed on the high-side of the GSU transformer Telay (G7) - installed on the generator-side of the GSU transformer Application Relay Type Option Bus Voltage 4 Pickup Setting Criteria use Option 12 connect the GSU transformer(s) to the Transmission system that are used exclusively to export energy directly from a BES generating unit or generating plant.
+Elements may also supply generating plant loads. - connected to asynchronous generators only (including inverter- overcurrent supervisory element (67) - associated with current-based, communication- assisted schemes where the scheme is capable of tripping for loss of communications directional toward the Transmission system installed on the high-side of the GSU transformer or Phase directional time overcurrent relay (67) - installed on the high-side of the GSU transformer 19 - calculated current derived from the maximum aggregate nameplate MVA output at rated power factor (including the